marctorsoc/marctorsoc.github.io/_pages/off-topic.md

 <p style="text-align: justify;">
 In my free time, I like to work on mini-projects, usually to solve little problems or to automate or ease tasks I used to do.
 While sometimes they are simpler than others, I see them as an opportunity for learning something.
 This is usually more important than the final objective, since most tasks manually would have been more time-efficient 🙂

+In this section, I will post projects and stuff not that related to my job: music, tech, or anything else.
 </p>
 <!--&nbsp;